 A DSLR is still the cheapest way to get a camera with interchangeable lenses and a viewfinder (you'll find most entry-level mirrorless cameras don't have viewfinders) and, at the other end of the scale, almost all professional sports, press and wildlife photographers choose full-frame DSLRs over every other camera type.

-That said, there are some cracking mirrorless cameras out there at the moment that are taking the place of DSLRs in pro photographer's kit bags, including the Fujifilm X-T2, Panasonic Lumix G9 and Sony Alpha A7R III.
+That said, there are some cracking mirrorless cameras out there at the moment that are taking the place of DSLRs in pro photographers' kit bags, including the Nikon Z7, Fujifilm X-T3, Panasonic Lumix G9 and Sony Alpha A7R III.

-In between entry-level and full-frame DSLR are a whole range of models aimed at different users, different levels of experience and different budgets.
-Here's our pick of the standout DSLR cameras you can buy right now:
+In between entry-level and full-frame DSLRs are a whole range of models aimed at different users, different levels of experience and different budgets.
+Here's our pick of the best DSLR cameras you can buy right now.

 1. Nikon D850